Lartwel/100-days-of-code/log.md

 **Today's Progress**:  Studied DOM Course, practiced it, Completed the 'Basic JavaScript' section, and finished the 'ES6' section at FCC Javascript Algorithms And Data Structures

-**Thoughts:** As I've mentioned before, I left the 'Front-end Libraries' Certification for some time till I learn Redux well.
-I had finished most of the Basic JavaScript section before completing it nowadays, but some of its took some time to solve.
+**Thoughts:** As I've mentioned before, I left the 'Front-end Libraries' Certification for some time until I learn Redux well.
+I had finished most of the Basic JavaScript section before completing it nowadays, but some of it took some time to solve.

 **Link to work:** [Elzero DOM](https://www.youtube.com/playlist?list=PLDoPjvoNmBAxx97QDMOCpzxbu1ZHJ4i7i&playnext=1&index=1),  [FCC Javascript Algorithms And Data Structures](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript)

 ### Days 21: 4/08/2018

-**Today's Progress**:  Studied DOM Course, practiced it, and pracitced the 3rd project of JS30 & deployed the it.
+**Today's Progress**:  Studied DOM Course, practiced it, and practiced the 3rd project of JS30 & deployed it.

-**Thoughts:** I think that my progress of the DOM course is slow.
+**Thoughts:** I think that my progress in the DOM course is slow.
 Although it's easy and helpful so I'll do my best to move forward.

 **Link to work:** [Elzero DOM](https://www.youtube.com/playlist?list=PLDoPjvoNmBAxx97QDMOCpzxbu1ZHJ4i7i&playnext=1&index=1),  [JS30 Repo](https://github.com/Lartwel/JavaScript30)